sharp0900/S4T2TM2/Design_Document.md

 - **Flow of Events for Main Success Scenario**
 	1. User selects "Start Task" button
 	2. If they are working on a new task they enter it into a text field.
 Otherwise, they select the desired task from a drop down menu.
-	3. After hitting submit the name of the task and the current system time is added into the database with the "start" property
+	3. After hitting submit the name of the task and the current system time is added into the database with the "start" property and the user is notified that the entry was successful.
 - **Flow of Events for Alternate Scenarios**
 	1. If the user selects a task currently in process, the database displays "That task has already been started at <TIMESTAMP>"
 	2. If the user starts a task that already has existing start and end time, an error will be thrown to check if the name is correct and the user will be prompted to rename that task, or proceed with starting it.
 If a task has a description it will be shown to verify that is the correct task.